felixwellen/synthetic-zariski/README.md

 - Can every bundle (on $Sp A$) of strongly quasicoherent $R$-modules be recovered from its $A$-module of global sections?
 - Is $\Spec A$ quasi-complete ("compact") for $A$ a finite $R$-algebra (fin gen as $R$-module)?

+# Building the drafts

+We use latex now instead of xelatex, to be compatible with the arxiv.
+For each draft, a build command may be found at the start of ```main.tex```.

+# Arxiv

+To put one of the drafts on the arxiv, we have to

+- copy everything into one (temporary) folder: all tex-files, zariski.cls, zariski.sty from util and main.bbl.
+- change the paths in zariski.cls and main.tex
+- remove "if you are viewing online [...]" from main.tex
+- possibly change formulation from "This is a draft [...]"
+- test by running latexmk